Navigate to...

 • Workflow Sequencing – Follow recommended workflow sequences:

-• Use status inquiry workflow to monitor asynchronous payment processing.
+• Use status inquiry workflow to monitor asynchronous payment information.

 • Implement proper state management for multi-step transmission of virtual card details.